• Skip to primary navigation

 iSpaces

 iSpaces offers the most robust set of features and applications for work and enterprise.
-Its claim to fame is its unique desktop management scheme that provides users three different desktop environments, each running its own set of applications.
+Its claim to fame is its unique desktop management scheme that provides users with three different desktop environments, each running its own set of applications.
 It’s also bundled with a free calling application, similar to Skype, that allows users to call or send instant messages to their contacts.

 Its application list includes the basic notepad and web browser, as well as ZoHoDocs for documents.
 Storage-wise, iSpaces offer 1GB of space for free in addition to what users have available on their Sky Drive, Dropbox, and Google Drive accounts.